Plankton Ecology

 We study the transport and degradation of carbon in lakes, rivers and reservoirs.
 We are interested in the ages of recycled carbon and carbon buried in sediments and the mechanisms that determine its stability.
 We study field samples, undertake laboratory experiments, and evaluate larger data sets.

-In the current project P-SPACE we are investigating the resilience of floodplain waters to drought.
-The floodplain water bodies differ in their hydrological connection to the main stream and to groundwater.
+The Plankton Ecology group operates a long-term hydrological and limnological measurement programme in the Elbe floodplain around Magdeburg, the Floodplain Observatory.
+In the current UFZ project P-SPACE we study the resilience of floodplain water bodies to climate change, in particular to prolonged summer drought.
+The water bodies differ in their hydrological connection to the main stream and to the groundwater.
+More details on the observatory's website